HP V2500 & V2600

 HP/Convex SPP1x00 and SPP2000

-was upgraded for the V-Class with faster processors and memory.
+This was upgraded for the V-Class with faster processors and memory.

-A multi-node V2500/V2600 system architecture (SCA
+A multi-node V2500/V2600 system architecture (SCA) does not conform fully to

 PA-RISC 2.0 reference architecture — the firmware layer emulates a reference-compliant

-PA-RISC system for the operating system, a standard HP-UX 11.
+PA-RISC system for the operating system.

 However several changes had to be made to the HP-UX kernel to accomodate the

-V-Class’s special architecture (also called technical anomalies
+V-Class’s special architecture, also called technical anomalies.

 The V2500s and V2600s are controlled via a teststation

-(also called SSP, Service Support
+, also called SSP, Service Support

-a HP 9000/712 or B180L workstation
+a HP 9000/712 or B180L workstation.

-with two Ethernet interfaces running HP-UX 10.20; earlier Convex systems apparently used IBM RS/6000 workstations
+Earlier Convex systems apparently used IBM RS/6000 workstations

-running AIX to control the Exemplar systems).
+running AIX to control the Exemplar systems.

-The SSP/teststation connects to the Core Utilities Board (CUB), which provides booting, system monitoring
+The SSP/teststation connects to the Core Utilities Board CUB, which provides booting, system monitoring

-and diagnostics, and console connections (connected via one LAN and one special serial link).
+and diagnostics, and console connections, connected via one LAN and one special serial link.

-- V2500: 2-32 PA-8500 440 MHz with 512/1024 KB on-chip I/D L1 cache each
+V2500 | 2-32 PA-8500 | 440 MHz | 512/1024 KB on-chip |

 Chipset